m3o/m3o-proxy/README.md

 # M3O Proxy

-The m3o proxy is a client for the M3O apis which you can run locally
+The m3o proxy is a client for the M3O apis which you can run locally or cloud hosted.
+Use it to share an M3O account and API key without the need for further authentication.

 ## Usage